 Defining relationship mapping for the CI types to transfer

-How you define the relationship between the CI types that you are transferring to BMC Atrium CMDB depends on whether the relationship data in your source tables is class-based or stored in an external table.
+You can define the relationship between the CI types that you are transferring to BMC CMDB depending on whether the relationship data in your source tables is class-based or stored in an external table.

 Defining relationship mapping based on attributes in CI classes

 If your relationship data is stored within your source CI tables, you can follow the example in Source data organization at Calbro Services.
 You would have defined a mapping for the